ArshiaYousefnia/mini-discord/README.md

 │   ├── package.json
 │   ├── .env                (optional, local only)
 │   └── .env.example
+├── production/
+│   ├── docker-compose.yml
+│   ├── .env                (local only, not commited) │   └── .env.example
 ├── docker-compose.yml
 └── README.md
 ```

 ---
+## Production ready run with docker
+### Prerequisites
+- Docker Engine + Compose v2

+In /production directory, set up a minimal .env and run ```docker compose up```.

+All Images will be fetched from registries.

 ## Quick Start with Docker (recommended)